CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ### <a name="control-panel"></a>Control Panel

 The **Control Panel** as seen below it is designed to be an easy starting point, think of it as the components head quarters.
 While carrying out tasks you can easily jump from the **Control Panel** to the different sections and then return before moving onto the next one. *\[Figure-1\]*

 ![Figure-1](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-cpanel.png "Figure-1"){.coalaweb-docs}

 ### <a name="visitors"></a>Visitors

-The next section is the Visitors section this is where all the visitors to your site are listed.
+The Visitors section is where all the visitors to your site are listed.
 The visitors are displayed with the following information.

--   Their IP address
+-   Their IP address (unless not stored RAW)
 -   Browser Type
 -   Browser Version
 -   Platform (Operating System)